CaTS | Information Technology

 There are three parts to making this happen:

-2. Make sure the settings will display the results to you and your students.
+2. Set the Display Settings to display the results to your students.

 Calculation Options